 I think all the energy I would have otherwise spent making meals has been spent worrying instead.
 I know everything is going to be alright with him, but it’s never easy to see your loved one in pain.
 By mealtime I’m just so over food that I don’t want to spend a long time preparing anything particuarly fancy.
 Thank goodness for pre-made flat bread and simple ingredients.

-As I mentioned in my last post, 5 Ways to Reduce Waste, I’ve been working on….well, reducing waste.
+As I mentioned in my last post I’ve been working on….well, reducing waste.
 A quick peruse through my fridge alerted me of the arugula that needed using and the half apple that I had forgotten about from earlier that day.
 Going along with the fall theme I crumbled up a few pecans for crunch and some goats cheese because I just really happen to like goats cheese.
 This is basically just a salad on flat bread which suits me fine.
 Warm, crunchy, slightly sweet, and exactly what I need for a quick and satisfying meal for one.